albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/README.md

 ![alt](./pics/python.png "")

 Get the best metrics, in part because is the most carefully.
 In BigQuery the cleaning process can be quite a mess, and AutoML environment looks like an Excel.
 Maybe the key is to clean perfectly the dataset with Python and export to AutoML, once is clean.
+Furthermore, outliers are removed.

 - BigQuery

 ![alt](./pics/ml_bigquery.png "")

+I need to get detailed information about the BigQuery metrics results.

 - AutoML